 As you can probably imagine, anything that helps soothe the body by gently alleviating pain, calming the nerves, and melting away stress as Holy Basil does is sure to have a positive impact on one’s mental state as well.
 The body and mind are intimately connected, after all, as is the spirit or soul.
 Holy Basil’s effects on all three are profound.

 Recognizing that the herb helps restore the central nervous system and keep it in balance, many believe that Holy Basil also possesses curative properties when it comes to addressing the so-called “Mind-Spirit” causes of disease.
 This is the unhealthy thought and belief patterns that sometimes manifest as physical ailments.
-By helping to essentially restore peace of mind, Holy Basil can be used to get to the root of a Mind-Spirit illness and nip it in the bud in a way that pharmaceuticals and other methods can’t.
+By helping to essentially restore peace of mind, Holy Basil is traditionally used to get to the root of a Mind-Spirit illness and nip it in the bud in a way that pharmaceuticals and other methods often can’t.

 As mentioned above the Chinese consider Holy Basil to be a Shen tonic with a divine nature.
 This concept centers around the idea that Holy Basil is a bio-energetic field harmonizer.
 This basically means that it helps normalize the various subtle electromagnetic fields throughout our bodies and minds that govern how we function physically.
 Maintaining this balance is an important part of what it means to be healthy.